AY2223S2-CS2103T-W14-4/tp-1/docs/UserGuide.md

 > #### Applicant
 > The person who applied to the company for the job.
 >
-> An applicant contains the various attributes:
+> An applicant contains the following attributes:
 > * Name
 > * Phone Number
 > * Address